gotspam/f5-lab-days-azure-101/docs/class1/module3/lab1.rst

    identify the BIG-IPs’ public IP addresses.

 #.
 Go to **Resource groups** and click on your resource group
 #.
-From the Resource Group, click one of the F5 virtual machines to see its public IP
+From the Resource Group, click one of the F5 virtual machines and notice that both F5 BIG-IPs have
+   the same public IP address

    .. image:: /_static/image100.png
       :scale: 50 %

    .. image:: /_static/image101.png
       :scale: 50 %

-#.
-Then click the other F5 virtual machine and notice that both F5 BIG-IPs have
-   the same public IP address

    ..
 Hint::
       You can access each individual unit by using the service ports identified